Brian J. Klaes, P.E.,

 Since January 2021, she has served on the Advisory Council for El Paso Children’s Hospital / Children’s Miracle Network and Vice-Chair of the Council.
 Daniela is also a board member of Big Brothers Big Sisters of El Paso where she sits on the Executive Committee as Secretary and Chair of the Board Development Committee.

 Daniela is honored to serve on the Board of Directors for the Child Crisis Center and looks forward to continuing to share the organization’s mission of protecting children from abuse and neglect.
 Daniela is a proud mother of a 3-year-old son, Lucas and 9-year old stepson, Liam.
 On her spare time, she enjoys fishing, hiking, spending family time, and serving the community.

-After graduating Texas Tech School of Law in 1997, Judge Hicks opened his own law office, the Law Offices of Bill D. Hicks in the hill country, outside of Austin, Texas.
-In 1998, he closed that practice and moved to El Paso, Texas where he joined the 34th Judicial District Attorney's Office.
+DA Hicks graduated from Texas A&M University with a Bachelor of Science degree and then went to Texas Tech School of Law in Lubbock.
+After law school, in 1997, DA Hicks opened his own law office, the Law Offices of Bill D. Hicks in the hill country, outside of Austin, Texas.
+In 1998, he closed that practice and returned to his roots in El Paso, Texas, where he joined the 34th Judicial District Attorney's Office.